Raytown Main Street Association

 Promotion: Marketing the traditional commercial district’s assets to customers, potential investors, new businesses, local citizens and visitors.

-Economic Restructuring: Strengthening the district’s existing economic base while finding ways to expand it to meet new opportunities — and challenges from outlying development.
+Strengthening the district’s existing economic base while finding ways to expand it to meet new opportunities — and challenges from outlying development.

 The National Main Street Center’s experience in helping communities bring their downtowns back to life has shown time and time again that the Four Point Approach succeeds only when combined with the following eight principles:

 Comprehensive: A single project cannot revitalize a downtown or commercial neighborhood.
-An ongoing series of initiatives is vital to build community support and create lasting progress.
+An on going series of initiatives is vital to build community support and create lasting progress.

 Incremental: Small projects make a big difference.
 They demonstrate that “things are happening” on Main Street and hone the skills and confidence the program will need to tackle more complex problems.